Skip to main content Skip to footer

 3. Automated boards

-Workspaces in monday sales CRM come with pre-made boards for running the main components of a sales pipeline — leads, accounts, contacts, deals, activities, and sales dashboard.
+Workspaces in monday CRM come with pre-made boards for running the main components of a sales pipeline — leads, accounts, contacts, deals, activities, and sales dashboard.

 These entity boards are already connected via automations.
 So, as sales reps make changes to elements within the sales pipeline, the board system syncs and adjusts accordingly and updates your custom dashboards and reports.